Figure Eight Island: Recent history

-In October 2020, a home sold on the island for $5.5 million, becoming the highest sale ever recorded in the North Carolina Regional Multiple Listing Service.
+In October 2020, a house sold on the island for $5.5 million, becoming the highest sale ever recorded in the North Carolina Regional Multiple Listing Service.
+In July 2024, The Whale, a 6,700-square-foot oceanfront home on Figure Eight Island, sold for $13.9 million, becoming the highest home sale price in North Carolina.
+The previous record was the August 2023 sale of a $13 million oceanfront home on Figure Eight Island.

-The island has tennis courts, a boat ramp, a Yacht club, and a marina.
-The Eagle Point Golf Club, located on the mainland, has connections to Figure Eight, built by several Island residents.
-The Figure Eight Yacht Club is a private island club for dining and formal events.
-Figure Eight is not accessible to the public by car but is by boat.
-The majority of the residence of Figure Eight are seasonal.
-An estimated 90 percent of the homes on Figure Eight Islands are second homes, and fewer than one hundred homes are on the rental market.
-Homes on Figure Eight average above $2 million in property value.

-Hurricanes
+Hurricanes and other storms

 In September 1996, Hurricane Fran damaged the island properties.
 All utilities and telephone lines were knocked out, septic tanks overflowed, the roads were blocked by debris and standing water, all docks were washed out, and one house was destroyed.
 It took one week to pump floodwater out of low-lying areas.
 The yacht club building was closed for seven months for repairs.

 In September 2018, Hurricane Florence hit the North Carolina coast, damaging some of the properties on the island.